 Indoor activities for autistic children in London

 One of our family favourites is visiting an autism friendly cinema.
-A a charity called Dimensions organises monthly autism friendly screenings at ODEON, Cineworld, Vue, Showcase, Picturehouse and Everyman cinemas.
+A charity called Dimensions organises monthly autism friendly screenings at ODEON, Cineworld, Vue, Showcase, Picturehouse and Everyman cinemas.
 The Barbican cinema and BFI Southbank also present regular relaxed screenings.
 Adjustments are made to reduce stress and sensory input, such as low lighting and sound.
 Most venues have staff trained in autism awareness.

 We have taken our daughter to relaxed performances of famous West End musicals such as The Lion King and Matilda.
 The National Autistic Society usually arranges them so make sure you check their website for updates.
 There are visual stories, extra autism-aware staff, and dedicated quiet areas inside the theatres.